 Here’s more about the dual-clutch transmission on the Tata Altroz DCA

-Tata Altroz has finally gotten an automatic transmission and we’ve driven it.
+Tata Altroz has finally gotten an automatic transmission (Punch DT1 in case you didn’t know the name!) and we’ve driven it.
 But there are more things to know about and appreciate in it.
 As discussed in our Altroz DCA review, the transmission has been sourced from the Belgian company Punch Powertrain, but did you know that it could be among the world’s most compact and lightweight DCTs today?
 Here are a few more interesting facts about it…

 Tata DCA (Punch DT1): Key Highlights